pyweekorg/docs/docs/rules.rst

 last minute of that additional 24 hours will be met with zero leniency.
 The server will overload if you try.
 You have been warned.

-If your game crashes it's on your head.
+If your game crashes it’s on your head.
 You should allow time for testing well before the deadline.